lambdablockchain/lambda-node/src/secp256k1/README.md

 Optimized C library for cryptographic operations on curve secp256k1.

-This library is used for consensus critical cryptographic operations on the Bitcoin Cash network.
-It is maintained within the Bitcoin Cash Node repository while following upstream sources which include Bitcoin Core and Bitcoin ABC.
+This library is used for consensus critical cryptographic operations on the Lambda network.
+It is maintained within the Lambda Node repository while following upstream sources which include Lambda Core and Lambda ABC.
-Developers who want to contribute may do so either through the Bitcoin Cash Node project, or at [reviews.bitcoinabc.org](https://reviews.bitcoinabc.org/), or through Bitcoin Core.
+Developers who want to contribute may do so either through the Lambda Node project, or at [reviews.lambdaabc.org](https://reviews.lambdaabc.org/), or through Lambda Core.
 Use at your own risk.

 This library is intended to be the highest quality publicly available library for cryptography on the secp256k1 curve.
-However, the primary focus of its development has been for usage in the Bitcoin Cash system and usage unlike Bitcoin's may be less well tested, verified, or suffer from a less well thought out interface.
+However, the primary focus of its development has been for usage in the Lambda system and usage unlike Lambda's may be less well tested, verified, or suffer from a less well thought out interface.
 Correct usage requires some care and consideration that the library is fit for your application's purpose.

 Features:
 * secp256k1 ECDSA signing/verification and key generation.
-* secp256k1 Schnorr signing/verification ([Bitcoin Cash Schnorr variant](https://www.bitcoincash.org/spec/2019-05-15-schnorr.html)).
+* secp256k1 Schnorr signing/verification ([Lambda Schnorr variant](https://www.lambda.org/spec/2019-05-15-schnorr.html)).
 * Additive and multiplicative tweaking of secret/public keys.
 * Serialization/parsing of secret keys, public keys, signatures.
 * Constant time, constant memory access signing and pubkey generation.